cttong/info6742/Workflow/README.md

 When the reviewer is satisfied that the code is good to merge they can simply comment this on the thread.
 A standard phrase used is `LGTM` or Looks Good To Merge.

-You can then merge the pull request. ***Reviewers should not merge the pull request themselves, it should be down to the person making it***
+***Reviewers should not merge the pull request themselves, it should be down to the person making it***

+You can then merge the pull request.

-***If there are conflicts*** then they will need to be resolved.
+***If there are conflicts (you will see a message indicating this)*** then they will need to be resolved.
 For example if your PR conflicts with existing code you will need to do a merge.
 This makes things a bit more complicated.
 If the workflow above is adhered to closely then this should be a rare occurrence.

 7. When you merge the PR you will be asked if you want to delete your branch.
 You should do this.